abhaycodess/Portfolio/replit.md

-# Personal Portfolio Website
+# Personal Portfolio Website - Abhay Raj Dwivedi

 ## Overview

-This is a modern, single-page personal portfolio website designed for a final-year B.Tech Computer Science student.
-The site features a clean "minimal tech geek" aesthetic with an "Amethyst Night" color theme, combining deep dark indigo backgrounds with vibrant purple accents.
-The website is fully responsive and designed to showcase the student's skills, projects, and contact information in a professional manner.
+This is a modern, single-page personal portfolio website for Abhay Raj Dwivedi, a B.Tech Computer Science student specializing in Data Science at Maharana Pratap Group of Institutions, Kanpur.
+The site features a dynamic "tech geek" aesthetic with an "Amethyst Night" color theme, enhanced with animated tech elements, floating icons, and interactive visual effects.
+The website showcases Abhay's skills in data science, machine learning, and creative development.

 ## User Preferences